Television is a big part of the media scene. State-run TVM is the national network, and private STV is a ratings leader.

 BBC World Service broadcasts in Maputo (95.5 FM), Beira (88.5 FM), Xai Xai (100.9 FM), Nampula (88.3 FM) and Quelimane (95.3 FM).

-Dozens of community radio and TV stations are funded by the government and Unesco.
-Print titles have little influence in the countryside because of high levels of illiteracy.
+Many community radio and TV stations are funded by the government and Unesco.

 - Noticias - main daily, has government shareholding